 The best part?
 Your homemade simple syrup, once sealed and refrigerated, can live a happy, productive life for up to a month.
-That’s 30 days shaking, stirring, blending and drinking your own homemade cocktails.
+That’s 30 days of shaking, stirring, blending and drinking your own homemade cocktails, from classics like the Daiquiri to new concoctions you create on the fly.
 Now doesn’t that sound sweet?

 Add the sugar and water to a small saucepan over medium heat.